 The use of leverage by the fund managers may accelerate the velocity of potential losses.
 Furthermore, the risk of loss from a short sale is unlimited because the Fund must purchase the shorted security at a higher price to complete the transaction and there is no limit for the security price.
 The use of options, swaps or derivatives by the Fund has the potential to significantly increase the Fund's volatility.

-Securities, insurance & other investment products are offered through Hancock Investment Services, Inc., a registered broker/dealer and wholly owned subsidiary of Hancock Bank, Inc. Member of FINRA, SIPC.
 The Hancock Horizon Family of Funds are available to U.S. investors only and are not available in all states.